 Timing is important here, as you want to be sure you don’t move out and discover you have no place to move in to yet.

-Or if your living space is not yet ready, you will want to be sure that your out of state moving company will store your items, or you have enough storage space until you are cleared to move in.
+Or if your living space is not yet ready, you will want to be sure that your long distance movers will store your items, or you have enough storage space until you are cleared to move in.

 In an actual sense, you may always not be able to decide on when to relocate due to situations out of your control.

 Has Circumstance Fixed Your Moving Date For You Already?

 Before you decide on a moving date, you need first to answer these questions.

 Do You Currently Live in A Rental House?

 Your flexibility when moving can be restricted by a lease agreement.
 If you’ve signed a lease recently, ensure you check the criteria for moving.